Step 5: Update a Driver

 Note: Clients that appear in the Computer Management workspace in gray or faded text indicate that the device is off or there's another issue preventing a full connection between the console host and client.
 Deployments won't work when clients are in this state.
 Please see the Advanced Configuration and Troubleshooting section for more information.

-2. Click to select the client(s) that you want to deploy to, and then click Update Drivers.
+2. Click to select the client(s) you want to deploy to, and then click Drivers.
+If an update is available, the message Update Driver will be displayed when hovering over the Drivers button.

-3. Select Local Network or Cloud Network for the source of the Platform Pack.
+3. Select Local Network or Cloud Network for the source of the Platform Pack and then hit Next.

 4. Toggle the drop-down menu and select the Platform Pack that matches your device model.